Best Practices

 21 Aug 2018 | RainFocus | 3 minutes

-There is no such thing as a one-size-fits-all cancellation policy, but there are some general tips that can help you find the right policy for your event.
-Creating a cancellation fee policy presents companies with a tricky balance to calibrate: on the one hand, there are advantages to a more punitive policy.
-No one wants to lose money and resources due to cancellations and the more a customer has to lose over a cancellation, the less likely they are to cancel.
-On the other hand, if your policy is too punitive, it may damage essential relationships.
-You’ll want to be able to show that you can accommodate the unexpected in people’s lives.
-Ultimately, what you want is a policy that will protect both your company and your client relationships.
+When it comes to the cancellation fees that attendees must pay when they can no longer attend your event, there is no such thing as a one-size-fits-all cancellation policy.
+Companies must strike a tricky balance: On one hand, there are advantages to a more punitive policy.
+No one wants to lose money and resources due to cancellations, and the more a customer has to lose over a cancellation, the less likely they are to cancel.
+On the other hand, a policy that is too strict may damage essential relationships, especially if the company is unwilling to accommodate extenuating circumstances.

 1. Communicate clearly